Electro-oxidation: Lead dioxide

 Also, the electrochemical properties and the stability of these electrodes can be improved by selecting the proper crystal structure: the highly crystalline beta-phase of lead dioxide showed improved performance in the removal of phenols, due to the increased active surface provided by its porous structure.
 Moreover, incorporation of metallic species, such as Fe, Bi or As, within the film was found to increase the current efficiency for mineralization.

 Boron-doped diamond (BDD)

 Synthetic diamond is doped with Boron to raise its conductivity, making it feasible as electrochemical electrode.
 Once doped, BDD electrodes show high chemical and electrochemical stability, good conductivity, great resistance to corrosion even in harsh environment and a remarkable wide potential window (2.3 V vs SHE).
 For this reason, BDD is generally considered as the most effective electrode for complete mineralization of organics, providing high current efficiency as well as lower energy consumption compared to all other electrodes.
-At the same time, the manufacturing processes for this electrode, usually based on high temperature CVD technologies, are very costly.
+At the same time, the manufacturing processes for this electrode, usually based on high temperature CVD technologies, are very costly.Nanocrystalline boron-doped diamond (BDD) films are used in a range of electrochemical applications because of their wide potential window, low background current, and resistance to surface fouling.
+These properties enable stable operation during extended voltammetric cycling, allowing BDD microelectrodes to function reliably in microsensing and environmental monitoring contexts where conventional carbon electrodes often degrade.